-The Tampa Bay Times Forum, ready for the 2012 Republican National Convention
+The Tampa Bay Times Forum as it appeared for the 2012 Republican National Convention

 Tropical Storm Isaac may be crashing one of the biggest events in Tampa Bay history: the Republican National Convention.